The Areas

-We fish Williston Lake, Dinosaur Lake and the Peace River in north-eastern British Columbia.
+We fish Williston Lake in north-eastern British Columbia.

 Williston Lake is the largest lake in British Columbia, a reservoir formed by the building of the W.A.C.
 Bennett Dam on the Peace River in the 1960s.
 We fish the lake from the dam completely through the Rocky Mountains, so the scenery is spectacular.
 This part of the lake is called the Peace Arm and is approximately 110 km. long.